Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 Packing Checklist for Families

 Traveling to the desert with kids can be very enjoyable if you’re well prepared.
 Having the right essentials makes the safari comfortable and stress-free for both parents and children.
+Read our complete guide on Dubai desert safaris for families before you start packing.

 For Kids